ScottWhittaker/ionic-custom-bar-heights/README.md

     +-----------------------+

  The same convention will be used to allow for custom bar heights and subsequent calculation of content position.
  Note that the tab component also has to be considered.
-Tabs may positioned at the bottom or top of the application view as per style guides for iOS and Android.
+Tabs may be positioned at the bottom or top of the application view as per style guides for iOS and Android.